jeremyreeder/sitelen2pseudo/README.md

 ```

 ## sitelen2pseudo & pseudo2sitelen
-These tools swap hieroglyphic text (consisting of Sitelen Pona glyphs, UCSUR
+These tools swap Sitelen glyphs with what I call "pseudoglyphs".
+Until the
+Sitelen codepoints officially become part of Unicode, they're unlikely to be
+supported by mainstream fonts.
+In those fonts we can sometimes make do with
-encoded) for pseudo-hieroglyphics (visual approximations of the proper glyphs,
+these alternative symbols which kind of resemble the proper Sitelen glyphs.
-in official Unicode), and vice versa.

-### purpose
-Until Unicode officially includes the hieroglyphic symbols of the Toki Pona
-language and they're widely supported by mainstream fonts, it is often
-necessary to convert to pseudoglyphs.

 ### requirements
 - bash